 See For Yourself

 Got kids?
 Want to expose them to nature and wild places?
 Take them backpacking, or at least for a serious hike on a footpath through the woods.
-Pick a good place, go when the weather is good, and satisfaction is pretty much guaranteed.
+Pick a good place and go when the weather is good, and satisfaction is pretty much guaranteed.
 Plan your trip to coincide with spring wildflower blooming or berry season or fall colors, and you’ll have more than just an ordinary walk in the woods waiting for you when you arrive.

 About 20 Minnesota State Parks have backpack camping, according to the DNR website, from Lake Bronson to Myre-Big Island.
 Afton State Park, for instance, does not have a drive-up campground, but instead has 28 hike-in sites with only a short distance to walk, with firewood and water available in the camping area.
 With parks scattered throughout the state, a person wouldn’t necessarily have to drive all day just to get there.
 Unfortunately, sites do have a fee and require reservations (additional fees).
 Distances to campsites can be well under a mile or several miles.
 Many are situated along rivers or lakes, so fishing or swimming from camp may be an option.